wenwei202/terngrad/README.md

 You can stop all tasks by [stop_dist.sh](terngrad/stop_dist.sh)

+Currently, distributed-node mode only supports 32bit gradients.
+It will take a while to hack the highly-encapsulated `SyncReplicasOptimizer` to integrate TernGrad.
+Keep updating.

 # Python executables
 Bash scripts essentially call python executables.
 We list python commands here for agile development.
 Taking 32bit gradients as examples.